 When it comes to Texas City plant explosions, few allies have our resources, our experience, and our tireless dedication to the long-term good of refinery workers.
 Many of our clients had their careers cut short or lost a loved one in a plant accident.
 Without the means to provide, their injuries didn't just harm them—the injuries harmed their family's future.
 We made sure our clients could face the future with dignity and hope.
 More importantly, we made sure their families had what they needed to thrive.

-- $39.7 Million Verdict – Our plant injury lawyers represented an explosion survivor who was working a plywood plant.
-His result will go toward paying for the 7+ surgeries he needed as a result of the accident.
+$39.7 Million Verdict – Our plant injury lawyers represented an explosion survivor who was working a plywood plant.
+His result will go toward paying for the 7+ surgeries he needed due to the accident.

 In one of our most memorable plant explosion cases, we represented nearly a dozen workers who survived the 2013 Williams Olefins plant explosion in Geismar.
 The explosion was the result of years of mismanaged safety, complacency, and profound negligence.
 Williams Olefins was warned about a particular design in their reboiler system that would turn the reboiler into a pressurized bomb under the right circumstances.

 Rather than provide a permanent fix that would have slowed down production, Williams Olefins marked the safety change as "complete" when it wasn't (according to the Chemical Safety Board report).
 As a result, the exact problem they were warned about occurred.
 On June 13, 2013, a massive explosion rocked the plant, killing 2 workers and injuring 167 others.
 The workers came to us for help because Williams Olefins and its parent company refused to take responsibility.
 The company continued to refuse responsibility right up until the jury handed down two multi-million dollar verdicts, forcing the company to take their workers' safety seriously.